mosra/m.css/doc/css/components.rst

 Similarly to `typography elements <{filename}/css/typography.rst#padding>`_;
-blocks, notes, frames, tables, images, figures, image grids, code and math blocks and code figures have :css:`1rem` padding after, except when they are the last element, to avoid excessive spacing.
-The list special casing applies here as well.
+blocks, notes, frames, tables, images, figures, image grids, code and math blocks and code figures have :css:`1rem` padding on the bottom, except when they are the last element, to avoid excessive spacing.
+The list special casing and ability to disable the padding using :css:`.m-nopadb` applies here as well.

 `Responsive utilities`_
 =======================